 Conclusion:

-Legal fees is also expenditure and falls under the nominal account.
-Per Golden rules of accounting, all expenses needs to be debited.
-So, the corresponding credit will be bank or liability based on full payment or deferring payment respectively.
+Legal fees are also expenditures and fall under the nominal account.
+Per the Golden Rules of Accounting, all expenses need to be debited.
+So, the corresponding credit will be bank or liability based on full or deferred payment.
 This accounting treatment isn’t a new one.
-Just that we need to understand the nature of transaction and shall confirm if we need to effect the legal fees GL or not.
-Hope this article gives a good understanding for the legal fees journal entry.
+We just need to understand the nature of the transaction and confirm if we need to affect the legal fees GL or not.
+Hope this article gives a good understanding of the legal fees journal entry.
 Let us know your thoughts or questions in the comments section.

 Recommended Articles: